hmis4/SurpassingLNTradeOffQKD/README.md

 - LiRot_theta - Li rotation-only key rate as a function of theta from 0 to pi, with phi=0
 - LiRot_phi - Li rotation-only key rate as a function of phi from 0 to pi, for different fixed values of theta
 - LiDeph_theta - Li dephasing-only key rate as a function of theta from 0 to pi, with phi=0
-- OurProt_AmpDamp_fine_smallgap - BB84 under an amplitude damping and decoherence channel, arranged as a heatmap array, corresponds to the action of the FBS on our protocol
+- OurProt_AmpDamp_fine_smallgap - BB84 under an amplitude damping and decoherence channel, arranged as a heatmap array, corresponds to the action of the FBS on our protocol, with amplitude damping model
-- OurProt_AmpDAmp_fine_params - the parameter vectors used for the amplitude damping and decoherence phase
+- OurProt_AmpDAmp_fine_params - the parameter vectors used for the amplitude damping and decoherence phase, with amplitude damping model
 - BB84_U_coarse_smallgap - BB84 under a unitary operation, arranged as a heatmap array, over the range 0 to 2 pi
 - BB84_U_coarse_params - the parameter vectors used for the theta and phi values
 - BB84_U_fine_smallgap - BB84 under a unitary operation, arranged as a heatmap array, over the range 0 to pi/2